Miguel Rojas Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.83 team ERA ranks fourth across all league pitching staffs.
+- The Braves have a 3.82 team ERA that ranks third among all league pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (140 total, 1.1 per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (141 total, 1.1 per game).

-- His last appearance came on Saturday against the San Francisco Giants, when the lefty went six innings, surrendering two earned runs while giving up six hits.
+- The right-hander's most recent time out was on Tuesday against the Colorado Rockies, when he tossed six innings, surrendering four earned runs while allowing eight hits.

-- In 10 games this season, the 29-year-old has put up an ERA of 2.85, with 8.9 strikeouts per nine innings.
-Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.